macieljrBiz/sample_bot_aoai_adaptativecard/README.md

 # sample_bot_aoai_adaptativecard

-Demonstrate the core capabilities of the Microsoft Bot Framework
+Demonstrate the core capabilities of the Microsoft Bot Framework connected with and AOAI Service, to implement a Chat with LLM of choice and demonstrates the usage of the AdaptativeCards for the chat output formatting.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), originally it shows how to create a simple bot that accepts input from the user and echoes it back.
+This one is modified to implement instead, answers from a LLM like AOAI GPT.
+The original code is preserved but is commented.

-Also, it demonstrates hot to integrate it with AOAI endpoint as well as the use of AdaptativeCards to format bot's responses.

 ## Prerequisites